5 Myths of Executive Coaching

 Myth #1: Executive coaching is only brought in to fix toxic behavior

 Years ago, coaches were typically brought in to address bad conduct of otherwise well-performing executives.
 Nowadays, this is no longer the norm.
 Today’s coaches work with high-achievers to further develop skills.
 Coaching is not usually remedial.
-Executive coaching focuses on personal and professional development, which can help prevent toxic behavior before it even arises.
+Executive leadership development programs focus on personal and professional development, which can help prevent toxic behavior before it even arises.

 Coaching is an investment in already successful, experienced executives and high-potential leaders to accelerate skill and relationship development.
 It’s more about helping talented leaders use their skills more effectively, not about taking corrective action.
 Additionally, leaders today rely on their coach to act as an objective sounding board.
 They also help them avoid potential blind spots.